ndenStanford/ml-mesh/projects/lsh/serve/src/Readme.md

-# LSH API - Locality-Sensitive Hashing
+# LSH API - LOCALITY-SENSITIVE HASHING

 This repository contains an implementation of the LSH API, utilizing Locality-Sensitive Hashing to efficiently perform nearest neighbor search in high-dimensional spaces.